fponticelli/tempots/apps/docs/pages/components.md

 ---
-title: Build your own Renderables or Components
+title: Build your own Renderables
 order: 60
 description: Reusing Renderables allow an efficient workflow that minimize code duplication and bugs.
 ---